-- 6.2.14.
-In the case of serious disruption, the Programme Director may decide to recommend to the Institute Director, or the HIRS Director for students of HIRS programmes, that the student should be suspended until the case can be considered. - 6.2.15.
-The student will be advised by the Academic Registrar that evidence will be presented to the Student Disciplinary Committee for consideration. - 6.2.16.
+- 7.2.14.
+In the case of serious disruption, the Programme Director may decide to recommend to the Academic Dean, or the HIRS Director for students of HIRS programmes, that the student should be suspended until the case can be considered. - 7.2.15.
+The student will be advised by the Academic Registrar that evidence will be presented to the Student Disciplinary Committee for consideration. - 7.2.16.
 The Student Disciplinary Committee will comprise:

-6.2.16.1.
+7.2.16.1.
 For academic misconduct

-- Two internal members of the Academic Board not associated with the case or with the programme on which the student is studying, one of whom will chair the committee; - One student rep from a programme other than that of the student in the case; - The Academic Registrar will act as secretary
+- Two internal members of the Academic Board not associated with the case or with the programme on which the student is studying, one of whom will chair the committee; - One student rep from a programme other than that of the student in the case: - The Academic Registrar will act as secretary

-6.2.16.2 For behavioural misconduct
+7.2.16.2 For behavioural misconduct

-- One member of the Senior Management Board not previously associated with the case, who will chair the committee; - One internal member of the Academic Board not associated with the case or with the programme on which the student is studying
+- One member of the Senior Management Board not previously associated with the case, who will chair the committee; - One internal member of the Academic Board not associated with the case or with the programme on which the student is studying - One student rep from a programme other than that of the student in the case (this cannot be the student member of the Maryvale Council; - The Academic Registrar will act as secretary

-- One student rep from a programme other than that of the student in the case; - The Academic Registrar will act as secretary - 6.2.17 The student will be invited to attend the meeting at which his/her case is to be considered to state his or her case and to be heard and may be accompanied by a fellow student, a family member or a friend not otherwise associated with the Institute.
-It would not be appropriate for the student to be accompanied by a legal representative. - 6.2.18.
-Should the student decline to attend, or not respond to the invitation to attend, provided that the members of the Student Disciplinary Committee believe that they have sufficient evidence available to consider the case fully, then the Committee may proceed with its deliberations in the absence of the student. - 6.2.19.
-If no case of misconduct is found the student will be issued with a "completion of procedures" letter. - 6.2.20.
-If the Student Disciplinary Committee decides, beyond reasonable doubt, that there is a case of misconduct they will consider and agree penalties to be imposed. - 6.2.21.
-The student will receive the decision of the Student Disciplinary Committee in writing from the Academic Registrar, including sanctions imposed and advising him/her of the right to request a review within a set time limit. - 6.2.22.
-If the student does not submit the request for review within the required time the matter will be considered closed and the Academic Registrar will issue a "completion of procedures" letter. - 6.2.23.
+- 7.2.17 The student will be invited to attend the meeting at which his/her case is to be considered to state his or her case and to be heard and may be accompanied by a fellow student, a family member or a friend not otherwise associated with the Institute.
+It would not be appropriate for the student to be accompanied by a legal representative. - 7.2.18.
+Should the student decline to attend, or not respond to the invitation to attend, provided that the members of the Student Disciplinary Committee believe that they have sufficient evidence available to consider the case fully, then the Committee may proceed with its deliberations in the absence of the student. - 7.2.19.
+If no case of misconduct is found the student will be issued with a "completion of procedures" letter. - 7.2.20.
+If the Student Disciplinary Committee decides, beyond reasonable doubt, that there is a case of misconduct they will consider and agree penalties to be imposed. - 7.2.21.
+The student will receive the decision of the Student Disciplinary Committee in writing from the Academic Registrar, including sanctions imposed and advising him/her of the right to request a review within a set time limit. - 7.2.22.
+If the student does not submit the request for review within the required time the matter will be considered closed and the Academic Registrar will issue a "completion of procedures" letter. - 7.2.23.
 A full record is kept of these proceedings.